Skip to content

 The Aviation Night Noise Effects (ANNE) study, being undertaken by the Department for Transport (DfT), is focussed on understanding the relationship between night-time aviation noise and sleep disturbance and annoyance.
 To do this, it samples participants based on their night-time aviation noise exposure.
 This means any findings from the study will be specific to the night-time period.

-The Civil Aviation Authority (CAA) has recently been tasked with developing the new Aviation Noise Attitudes Survey (ANAS) as part of their new Noise Advisory Functions.
+The Civil Aviation Authority (CAA) has been tasked with developing the new Aviation Noise Attitudes Survey (ANAS) as part of their new Noise Advisory Functions.
 ANAS is expected to build on lessons learnt from SONA and previous preparatory work undertaken by NatCen on behalf of the Independent Commission on Civil Aviation Noise (ICCAN) in 20216.
-Whilst the full scope of ANAS is to be finalised, its focus will be to gather data about experience of exposure to day-time aviation noise.
-ANAS is expected to launch in 2023.
+Its focus will be to gather data about attitudes to aviation noise and the experience of exposure to day-time aviation noise.
+ANAS is currently ongoing.
 In contrast, the ANNE study's focus is to gather data about night-time effects on annoyance but also, the impacts exposure to aviation night-time noise has on sleep disturbance.
 In fact, ANNE will be the first study of aviation noise effects on sleep disturbance in the UK for 30 years.

-2. How has this research adopted any findings from NatCen’s recommendations[11] for a new aviation noise attitudes survey to the Independent Commission on Civil Aviation Noise (ICCAN)?
+How has this research adopted findings from NatCen's recommendations [11] for a new aviation noise attitudes survey to the Independent Commission on Civil Aviation Noise (ICCAN)?

 This research study is following the recommendations that were given to the Independent Commission on Civil Aviation Noise by:

-• Including key questionnaire content such as socio-demographic characteristics, standardised wellbeing measures and non-acoustic factors
+• ncluding key questionnaire content such as socio-demographic characteristics, standardised wellbeing measures and non-acoustic factors.

 Timelines

-1. When will the research be in field?
+When will the research be in the field?

-2. Why are you undertaking the research outside of the busy summer period?
+Why did you undertake Phase One of the research outside of the busy summer period?

 The ANNE study is expected to conclude in 2025.
 The Department will consider undertaking a review of the research ahead of publication.